All Episodes

 People could disagree about solutions while agreeing on basic facts.

-But America no longer has the luxury anymore, as we can quite clearly see from the world's reaction to Kirk's assassination.
+But America no longer has that luxury anymore, as we can quite clearly see from the world's reaction to Kirk's assassination.

-It's a horrifying thing to see, because back in 2021, MIT researchers working with the Club of Rome updates their modeling and found that we were on track for quotes the terminal decline of economic growth within the Coming decades.
+It's a horrifying thing to see because back in 2021, MIT researchers working with the Club of Rome updated their modeling and found that we were on track for quote the terminal decline of economic growth within the coming decade.

-In 2022, they put out the laser study called Earth for Rule that basically asked, what happens if we keep doing what we're doing?
+In 2022, they put out the latest study called Earth for All that basically asked, what happens if we keep doing what we're doing?

 They ran two scenarios through 2100.

-The model three scenario shows world being dropping by 40% in wealthy countries by the 2050s, with regional societal class becoming more likely social tensions, food issues, and environmental problems start feeding each other.
+The model through scenario shows well-being dropping by 40% in wealthy countries by the 2050s, with regional societal collapse becoming more likely as social tensions, food issues, and environmental problems start feeding each other.

 Yes, it's not the optimistic one.